arh-eu/gds-python-sdk/README.md

 The `INSERT`, `UPDATE` and `MERGE` messages are also known as _`EVENT`_ messages.
 Events can have attachments as well, and you can upload these to the GDS by sending them _with your event_.

-The _event ID_ has to follow a format of `"EVNTyyyyMMddHHmmssSSS"`, where the first 4 letters are the abbreviation of "event", while the rest specifies a timestamp code from.
-This will make `"EVNT20200624102312547"` a valid ID in an event table.
+The _event ID_ has to follow a format of `"EVNTyyMMddHHmmssSSS0"`, where the first 4 letters are the abbreviation of "event", while the rest specifies a timestamp code from.
+This will make `"EVNT2006241023125470"` a valid ID in an event table.

 The _attachment ID_ has the same restriction, the difference is the prefix.
 Instead of the `EVNT` you should use `ATID`.
-The ID for the attachment can be `"ATID20200624102312547"`.
+The ID for the attachment can be `"ATID2006241023125470"`.

 Since the format is these messages have to follow is very strict, you will have to use `hex` values in your event strings for the _binary  IDs_ of your attachments.
 These `hex` values are unique identifiers for your binaries.
 To get the `hex` value of a string you can use the console client with the `-hex` flag to print these values.
 You can also enter multiple names, separating them by semicolon (`;`):